List of As Told by Ginger characters: Macie Lightfoot

-Ginger's other best friend is Macie, 12 years old.
-Macie is in a constant state of panic, as she is allergic to everything and fears change.
+Ginger's other best friend is Macie, she is 12 years old.
+Macie is in a constant state of panic, as she is allergic to almost everything and fears change.
 She is portrayed as the "geekiest" one of the group, and is very knowledgeable.
 She is incredibly childish, most likely due to her parents not being there to help her through the various stages of adolescence.
 It is implied that they were very attentive to her when she was younger.
 She also possesses quite an array of knowledge on a great variation of subjects.

 In Come Back Little Seal Girl, Macie, Dodie, and Ginger agree on doing a skit devoted to The Little Seal Girl, their childhood heroine, for their school talent show.
 They will do it together, as per their Best Friends Tradition.
 When Dodie and Ginger back out because Miranda and Courtney have ridiculed their skit as juvenile, Macie goes solo, stating that her friends are betraying her and the Seal Girl, whom they've lived by for their whole lives.
 Despite the skepticism of everyone and more than a few things going wrong during the skit (such as the tape recording she was performing to malfunctioning in the middle of her routine), Macie ends up winning the talent show.
 Dodie and Ginger congratulate her after the show, and the trio is reconciled.

 In Family Therapy, Macie is crushed by her parents forgetting her thirteenth birthday.
 Consumed with guilt, they buy her a swingset: they've been absent from Macie's life for so long, they're unaware of her real age and what is appropriate for her.
-They proceed to catch up with Macie in this fashion, taking her to parks, kiddie restaurants, and generally treating her like a six-year-old, to Ginger's horror and Macie's delight.
+They proceed to catch up with Macie in this fashion, taking her to parks, kiddie restaurants, and generally treating her like a little four-year-old girl, much to Ginger's horror and Macie's delight.
 This becomes a bone of contention between the two friends, with Ginger worrying that Macie might lose herself in the charade and Macie eager to bask in her parents' attention once more, leading Macie to openly reject her friend's well-intentioned meddling.
 Despite Ginger's fears, Macie is shown to have had a firm grip on reality all along, and after commenting that reliving her childhood has been great, assures her friends that she'll tell her parents she is thirteen.

-Macie already knew Dodie when they both met Ginger in second grade, and at the start of junior high, it seems that Macie would have been happy keeping things as they were, not being too eager to grow up.
+Macie already knew Dodie from before when they both barely met Ginger in second grade, and at the start of junior high, it seems that Macie would have been happy keeping things as they were, not being too eager to grow up.
 Her birthday is April 22.

 She is last seen in the series finale as part of the group that has turned out for Ginger's book reading.